shiwang0211/minimal-mistakes/_posts/2020-06-09-recommender-system.md

 | Not interpretable | Interpretable|
 | Cold starting: No problem for new items (after 1 action) | Cold starting: no problem for new users (after 1 action) |

+## Limitations of Collaborative Filtering

+- Leaning towards those popular items
+- Establish an inner loop for those top $K$ items that are close to each other
+- Poor coverage and generalization (*see graph embedding*)
+- No time / sequential information (*see graph embedding*)

 # Model-Based CF - Matrix Decomposition

 ## Matrix Factorization or Latent Factor Model